Post last updated on December 21, 2017.

 3. Can you tell us about your favorite session?

 Leave the essay questions for school teachers.
 Event attendees are often just as ready to head home and relax as you are, and they feel little investment in your survey.
 The faster they can respond, the more likely you are to get what you need.
-Use radio buttons, dropdown lists, and matrix fields wherever possible.
+Use Radio Button, Dropdown List, and Matrix fields wherever possible.

 4. How plausible is it that you would go on record advocating for or extolling a similar proceeding to a comrade?